OSGConnect/connectbook/frequently-asked-questions-faq-.md

 **Who is eligible to become the user of OSG Connect?**

 Any researcher with an affiliation with an U.S. institution (college, university, national laboratory or research foundation) is eligible to become an OSG Connect user.
-Researchers outside US with affiliations to US groups may be eligible for membership.
+Researchers outside US with affiliations to US groups may be eligible for membership if they are sponsored by a collaborator within the US.
 However, these potential users should contact us directly to discuss membership.

 **How do I become an user of OSG Connect?**